Clinical Lecturer in Public Health

 Research skills include mixed methods, primary care trials, evidence synthesis, meta-analysis, cohort analysis and service evaluation.

-I am currently a Senior Associate Editor with the journal Public Health.
+John is currently a Senior Associate Editor with the journal Public Health.

 Health care and health outcome inequalities and primary care research